Myanmar police deploy early to crank up pressure on protests - WTMJ

 Police in Dawei, in the southeast, and Monywa, 135 kilometers (85 miles) northwest of Mandalay, used force against protesters.
 Both cities, with populations of less then 200,000 each, have been seeing large demonstrations.

 Social media carried unconfirmed reports of a protester shot dead in Monywa.
-The reports could not immediately be independently confirmed but appeared credible, with both photos and identification of the victim.
+The reports could not immediately be independently confirmed but appeared credible, with both photos and identification of the victim, though later accounts said the woman had not died.
 The reports from Monywa also said dozens or more people were arrested.

 The military takeover reversed years of slow progress toward democracy after five decades of military rule.
 Suu Kyi’s party would have been installed for a second five-year term in office, but the army blocked Parliament from convening and detained her and President Win Myint, as well as other top members of her government.